Should Bunnies Live Outdoors?

 1. First of all, the predators are all out to get the bunnies, or their food.
 And because the buns have that weak heart, a big scare can kill them.
 Bunnies have been known to have a heart attack from things like a big barking dog running through the yard and barking at them.
 Bunnies have been known to die from a possum or raccoon trying to get into their hutch.
 These animals won't kill the bunny, they just smell the bunnies food and they know they can get in to the hutch to get the food.
 If the bunnies fight for the food, raccoons WILL kill the bunny to get the food.
 Raccoons have been known to pry open hutch latches!
 The bunnies die from the fright of thinking a predator is about to get them!
 A coyote, mountain lion or large animal can knock over a hutch and break it, and get the bunny from underneath.......the fear from this alone can kill your bunny.

-2. Secondly, if you let your bun run free in the yard, owls and hawks and other large birds can very quickly swoop down and grab a bunny and off they go with it to eat it elsewhere, or if the bun struggles, they might drop it from high up and break all it's fragile bones!
-Free in a yard also makes them easy targets for any big animals, like dogs, cats, coyotes, or whatever is native to your area.
+2. Secondly, if you let your bun run free in the yard, owls and hawks and other large birds can VERY quickly swoop down and grab a bunny and off they go with it to eat it elsewhere, or if the bun struggles, they might drop it from high up and break all it's fragile bones!
+Being free in a yard also makes them easy targets for any big animals, like dogs, cats, coyotes, or whatever the native predator in your area is.